Finitary conditions for graph products of monoids: Weakly left noetherian

 \section{Weakly left noetherian}

-A monoid is \emph{weakly left noetherian} if it has the ascending chain condition on left ideals; equivalently, every left ideal is finitely generated (as a left ideal).
-This is a strictly stronger property than having the ascending chain condition on principal left ideals, as may easily be seen by considering an infinite null semigroup with an identity adjoined.
+A monoid $M$ is \emph{weakly left noetherian} if it has the ascending chain condition on left ideals; equivalently, every left ideal is finitely generated (as a left ideal).
+From \cite{miller:2021}, the monoid $M$ is weakly left noetherian if and only if it satisfies the ascending chain condition on principal left ideals and contains no infinite anti-chain of principal left ideals (under $\subseteq$).
+Being weakly left noetherian is therefore a strictly stronger property than having the ascending chain condition on principal left ideals, as may easily be seen by considering an infinite null semigroup with an identity adjoined.
 On the other hand, it is not as strong as that of being \emph{left noetherian}, which states that the ascending chain condition on the lattice of left congruences holds (equivalently, every left congruence is finitely generated).
 We remark that in the context of rings, the analogous properties of being weakly left noetherian and left noetherian coincide and imply \emph{left coherency}.
 Weakly left noetherian monoids have been extensively investigated, see, for example, \cite{hotzel:1976, miller:2021, sat:1972}.

 In this section we consider the property of being weakly left noetherian in the context of graph products.
 As presented in Theorem~\ref{wln}, we will see that it is somewhat less amenable in this regard than that of the ascending chain condition on principal left ideals.